fleek-network/ursa/node/SPEC.md

 ## Identities and security

-Beside TLS1.3 and SECIO, we chose libp2p Noise as our default as our transport security.
-SECIO gas been the default in IPFS, but is being phased out slowly.
-Through a transport upgrader, noise will create a security handshake channel between the peers `secp256k1` identities in the dialling and listening.
+Beside TLS1.3 and SECIO, we chose libp2p Noise as our default transport security.
+SECIO has been the default in IPFS, but is being phased out slowly.
+Through a transport upgrader, Noise will create a security handshake channel between the peers `secp256k1` identities in the dialing and listening.
 As described in [libp2p-noise](https://github.com/libp2p/specs/tree/master/noise), the two peers can now exchange encrypted information.
 Multistream-select is the current transport upgrader but soon to be replaced with Multiselect 2.

 We will set the priority of transport security through our swarm as follows: